DAP Incoterm® 2020: Responsibilities, advantages and disadvantages

 Unlike DAP, where goods are delivered unloaded, DPU (Delivered At Place Unloaded) requires that the seller is responsible for unloading.

-Responsibility with DAP
+Responsibility under DAP

 With DAP, the seller is responsible for delivering the goods unloaded to the destination.